 I was waving bye-bye last night on TV.

-Uh oh, the restaurant that booted Sarah Sanders has failed to reopen.
+Oh, the restaurant that booted Sarah Sanders has failed to reopen.

-Guess nobody wants to go there anymore.
+I guess nobody wants to go there anymore.

-The red hen, anyways, will remain closed until July 5th in the wake of the Sarah Sanders controversy.
+Anyways, will remain closed until July 5th in the wake of the Sarah Sanders controversy.

-The owner said her position she did the right thing.
+The owner said her position, she did the right thing.

 They apparently followed the whole crowd to another place.

-Laura Loomer uh went to Capitol Police.
+We've had her on the program before, Laura Loomer, went to Capitol Police.

 Did you ever see the video?